secdev/scapy/doc/scapy/usage.rst

 Problem
 ^^^^^^^

-You suspect that someone has installed an additional, unauthorized DHCP server on your LAN -- either unintentiously or maliciously.
+You suspect that someone has installed an additional, unauthorized DHCP server on your LAN -- either unintentionally or maliciously.
 Thus you want to check for any active DHCP servers and identify their IP and MAC addresses.

 Solution